yasirusama61/battery-aging-classification/README.md

 ## Project Overview

-This project utilizes PyBAMM (Python Battery Mathematical Modeling) to simulate battery data over different charge and discharge cycles.
-The goal is to predict the aging stage of the battery using features such as capacity, voltage, time, and other factors.
+This project utilizes PyBAMM (Python Battery Mathematical Modeling) along with real-world battery data collected by Dr. Phillip Kollmeyer and colleagues at McMaster University to simulate battery data over different charge and discharge cycles.
+The goal is to predict the aging stage of the battery using features such as capacity, voltage, current, and other factors.

+### Original Data Source

+The dataset used in this project originates from research conducted at McMaster University, Ontario, Canada, and is publicly available on Mendeley Data (link).
+This data was collected by Dr. Phillip Kollmeyer and colleagues as part of their work on State-of-Charge (SOC) estimation for lithium-ion batteries using a deep feedforward neural network (FNN) approach.

+#### Original Data Citation:

+Philip Kollmeyer, Carlos Vidal, Mina Naguib, Michael Skells.
+LG 18650HG2 Li-ion Battery Data and Example Deep Neural Network xEV SOC Estimator Script.
+Published: March 6, 2020.
+DOI: 10.17632/cp3473x7xv.3

+The data was collected using an LG 18650HG2 battery cell, tested in a thermal chamber and analyzed with a Digatron Universal Battery Tester.
+The dataset includes various features such as **Voltage [V]**, **Current [A]**, **Temperature [C]**, **Capacity [Ah]**, and **WhAccu [Wh]**.

 ### Key Features:
-- **Battery Aging Simulation**: Use PyBAMM to simulate battery behavior over multiple charge-discharge cycles.
+- **Battery Aging Data Simulation**: Combine PyBAMM simulations with real-world battery data to model battery behavior over multiple charge-discharge cycles.
-- **Data-Driven Classification**: Train machine learning models to classify battery health into aging stages based on simulated data.
+- **Data-Driven Classification**: Train machine learning models to classify battery health into aging stages based on the combined simulated and real data.
-- **Real-World Application**: The project is designed to support further integration with real-world battery data from manufacturing or testing environments.
+- **Real-World Application**: The project is designed to support further integration with battery data from real-world manufacturing or testing environments.

 ## Folder Structure

 - **`data/`**: Contains the generated battery aging data (`battery_aging_data.csv`).
-- **`notebooks/`**: Jupyter notebooks for simulation experiments.
+- **`notebooks/`**: Jupyter notebooks for simulation experiments and data analysis.
 - **`scripts/`**: Python scripts for data generation, model training, and evaluation.
-- **`models/`**: Pre-trained models (e.g., Random Forest) saved for future use.
+- **`models/`**: Pre-trained models (e.g., Random Forest, LSTM) saved for future use.
 - **`requirements.txt`**: Python dependencies required to run the project.
 - **`.gitignore`**: Files and folders to ignore in version control.